oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 ### Subdirectory naming rules

-Profiles can be grouped by different purposes.
+Profiles may be grouped by different purposes.
 Therefor some directory names are reserved for future expansion.
-They are mentioned below:
+Candidates are mentioned below:

 'editing' 'device' 'camera' 'scanner' 'monitor' 'printer' 'output' 'input' 'abstract' 'named\_color\_list' 'colorspace' 'file' 'standard'

 The above names are not yet in use.
-So don't rely on them, just avoid using.
+Don not rely on them, just avoid using.
 They can be activated easily after further discussion at the OpenICC email list.